microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/verifiedcustomdomaincertificatesmetadata.md

 # verifiedCustomDomainCertificatesMetadata resource type

 Represents the metadata for the custom domain used for an on-premises application published via Application Proxy.
-When configuring Application Proxy settings for an on-premises applications you may set as part of the [onPremisesPublishing](onpremisespublishing.md) properties the verifiedCustomDomainCertificatesMetadata.
+When configuring Application Proxy by setting the values for the application's [onPremisesPublishing](onpremisespublishing.md) object, you may also set the property for the verifiedCustomDomainCertificatesMetadata.
 To learn more see, [Custom domains in Azure AD Application Proxy](https://docs.microsoft.com/azure/active-directory/manage-apps/application-proxy-configure-custom-domain).

 ## Properties